DEFRA/forms-entitlement-api/README.md

 ### MongoDB Locks

-If you require a write lock for Mongo you can acquire it via `server.locker` or `request.locker`:
+The application uses the `mongo-locks` library for distributed locking.
+You can acquire locks via `server.locker` or `request.locker`:

 ```javascript
 async function doStuff(server) {